saurav193/capstone_BIBA/doc/internal_report.md

 RMSE was 1.22287e+73 sessions.
 Other generalized linear models suitable for count data were considered (e.g. negative binomial); however, the algorithm would not converge and model coefficients could not be obtained.
-On the other hand, regression models build for the low-count data using `LinearRegression` and `XGBRegressor` had validation RMSE values of 54 sessions and 35 sessions, respectively.
+On the other hand, regression models built for the low-count data using `LinearRegression` and `XGBRegressor` had validation RMSE values of 54 sessions and 35 sessions, respectively.
 However, we acknowledge that these values are not reflective of the performance of the tiered model as a whole.
+It should be mentioned that these low-count and high-count regression models could have been consolidated into a weight sum model.
+Instead of a label, the classifier could have predicted class probabilities.
+Then, the predicted probabilities could have been used to weigh the estimated session counts derived from the two different regression models.

 #### Residual plots